tari-project/tari/RFC/src/RFC-0154_DeepLinksConvencion.md

 ```

 ### Data
-The data component is an optional string of key-value pairs used by the parser/decoder to deserialize the data, which the client will later use to handle the action.
+The data component is an optional string of key-value pairs used by the parser/decoder to deserialize the data, which the client passes to the command function.
 The data component should be formatted in the same way as a URL query.
 The sub-component should have a `?` prefix, the key-value pairs should be separated by `&`, and every key should be separated from the value by `=` character.

 ### The Structure
 Combining all three components, they will form a deep link with a structure presented below: